 Want to learn more about tightening your tummy?
 There’s no one-size-fits-all method for flattening your stomach.
 Instead, the most successful approach is to determine where your true tummy trouble lies.
 Once you figure out your tummy trouble type, you can develop a plan to beat the belly fat and flatten your stomach once and for all.

-I was a “slim but stressed stomach” tummy type, and figuring this out made all the difference in finally getting the results I was looking for!
+“Slim but stressed stomach”–that’s my tummy type!
+And figuring this out made all the difference in finally getting the results I was looking for!

 What’s YOUR tummy type?